 cfddfc launch” command launches EC2 Spot Instances by default, to provide low cost of running CFD in the cloud.
 The launch log presents the user with a cost estimate based on average spot price from the previous 3 days.
 The instance is fully operational in approximately 2 minutes, when the user can transfer OpenFOAM case files to the instance.
 The tool provides an estimate of the cost of data transfer to help users manage their budget and encourage less wasteful use of bandwidth and storage.

 Once transferred, the user can run CFD workloads by executing commands directly with the

 run command or by logging into the remote machine via the terminal (

 login) or remote desktop (

 desktop).
-Results can then be transferred back to the local machine, and once the simulation is complete, the instance can be terminated.
+The user can transfer results back to the local machine, and once the simulation is complete, can terminate the instance.

-Go to CFDDFC on AWS: Command Line Interface (CLI) for instructions on getting started using the CFDDFC CLI.
+Go to CFDDFC on AWS: Command Line Interface (CLI) for instructions to start using the CFDDFC CLI.